Secret Glen Campbell Memorial Footage Shared – Brad Paisley Sings Tender Tribute

 These memorial services untie friends, family, fellow artists, and fans in their grief, as many pack the venue to bid a final goodbye to the one who passed.
 Sometimes these services are even filmed and shared online, as was the case at the memorials for George Jones and Troy Gentry, among others.

 But after Glen Campbell passed away on August 8, 2017, his family chose to host a private memorial service at the Country Music Hall of Fame instead.
 Whispers surfaced that there were tribute performances at the memorial, but no footage ever surfaced.

 One Year Later, Remarkable Footage Is Shared

-Finally, on the one-year anniversary of Glen’s death, his family shared a bit of the footage from his memorial.
+Finally, on the one-year anniversary of Glen’s death in 2018, his family shared a bit of the footage from his memorial.
 And the footage features a profound medley tribute from none other than Brad Paisley.

 In a short statement posted to careliving.org, the website headed by Glen’s widow, Kim, the story behind the clip and its release was explained:

 “Several of Glen’s friends and colleagues spoke and performed that evening, and the Campbell family is honored to share Brad Paisley’s tribute with the CareLiving community in honor of of the one year anniversary of Glen’s passing on August 8th.”

 Actress Jane Seymour introduced Brad before he made his way out on stage.
 Before he sang, he felt the need to say a few words about what Glen meant to him, and to country music as a whole.

 As Brad shared, the first time he ever sang in public (he was only ten years old), he performed one of Glen’s songs.
 “My first performance was ‘Try a Little Kindness,’ and I was hooked,” Paisley said, before going on to add that he always wanted to be like Glen.